 I'm especially interested in the role that constraints and trade offs may play in shaping

 I have been fortunate enough to be able to do field work in many places around the world allowing me to better understand animals in their natural environment.
-Indicated on the map are countries I have been lucky enough to visit in the context of field work (red), collaborations with other researchers, and meetings (blue).
+Illustrated is my collaboration network map (made with VOSviewer).